Explore & Exploit New Ideas & Developments in IT

 SM-Discovery-Phase

-This is the discovery-phase where you uncover what you are dealing with before taking any actions.
+This is our SM discovery-phase (in project-management "speak" this is where you uncover what you are dealing with before taking any actions).

 To contact AGD Research (the network and business) about any aspect of Symbolic-Processors or supply-chain/value-chain optimization please email aguthriedow@yahoo.com or novella.foster@gmail.com to receive additional information.
 This includes copious additional implicit knowledge (i.e. that which is not recorded on any media, such as what didn't work and why, and the underlying sub-cultural influences that helped drive these discoveries and developments).
 This augments-and-complements the explicit knowledge detailed in these web-pages and download-files.